-Missouri, present day 17 year old Ree Dolly (Jennifer Lawrence) has to take care of her mentally ill mother and younger brother and sister after the disappearance of her father.
+Missouri, present day, 17 year old Ree Dolly (Jennifer Lawrence) has to take care of her mentally ill mother and younger brother and sister after the disappearance of her father.
 One day the Sheriff shows up and tells her that her absent father, Jessop, a notorious crystal-meth producer, has put the family house and land up as a bond but is close to breaking bail.
-With time running out and the threat of homelessness, Ree seeks help from her uncle Teardrop (John Hawkes) and sets out to find him asking around family and a closed community addicted to cooking crystal meth and holding a lot of secrets.
+With time running out and the threat of homelessness, Ree seeks help from her uncle, Teardrop (John Hawkes), and sets out to find her father, asking around family and a closed community addicted to cooking crystal meth and withholding a lot of secrets.

 When sitting in the theatre listen out for any laughter at the chip-tune Universal theme.
 Those guys are the audience who will get the film.
 The others?
 They will probably be mildly amused at the visual hyper-activity.